Cobb County Sheriff's Office will no longer investigate jail deaths

 The report did not recommend disciplinary action taken on any employee.

-11Alive's Reveal then obtained the videos which showed the serial lack of attention and the numerous policy violations that allowed Wingo's situation to deteriorate.

-Under new Sheriff Craig Owens, who was elected over incumbent Neil Warren in November, the Cobb Sheriff's Office "will no longer investigate detainee deaths" they tweeted.
+Under new Sheriff Craig Owens, who was elected over incumbent Neil Warren in November, the Cobb Sheriff's Office "will no longer investigate detainee deaths" the department tweeted.

-"Rather, our office will request the @GBI_GA do so to ensure an impartial investigation," the sheriff's office wrote.
+“It would be a third party and not us investigating ourselves.
+I feel that’s the right way to do it so we can be transparent in our actions and as the GBI completes their investigations and of course they will turn over their findings to the DA and the DA will makes the decision on how to go forth in to prosecute or not,” Owens said.

 RELATED: 'How can somebody investigate themselves?': Ga. lawmaker drafts bill for jail death investigation oversight

-Just yesterday, Georgia lawmakers met to discuss possible reforms to prevent people from dying inside county jails while awaiting their day in court.

-Members of the Georgia House Democratic Caucus hosted the virtual town hall organized by Rep. David Wilkerson.
-He wants the legislature to mandate all jail deaths be investigated by an outside agency.

-Sheriff Owens also said he is in the process of hiring companies who can audit the jail and another audit to review the sheriff's finances.
+Sheriff Owens also said he is in the process of hiring companies to conduct two audits.
+One will focus on jail operations.
+The other will review the department’s finances.

+The Reveal is an investigative show exposing inequality, injustice, and ineptitude created by people in power throughout Georgia and across the country.